Ready to say goodbye to debt for good? Learn More

 What Can Repo Companies in Illinois Do?

-Once you’re late on a monthly payment, the auto lender can seize your car.
-The creditor can do it, but they often hire a repo man to take your car.
+Once you’re late on a monthly payment, the auto lender or a repo agent they hire can take your car.
 Illinois law doesn’t require the repo company to send you any notice before repossessing your car.
-They do have to abide by a few rules, including:

-• They can’t breach the peace.
-This means repo companies can’t use or threaten violence.
+• They can’t breach the peace by using or threatening violence.

-• Repo companies aren’t allowed to trick you.
-For example, they can give you a fake recall notice that tricks you into taking your automobile to a repair shop and then seize your car when you take it in.
+• For example, they can give you a fake recall notice that tricks you into taking your automobile to a repair shop and then seize your car when you take it in.
 But if you voluntarily take a car in for a real repair, they can repossess your car at the shop.

 What About the Personal Property in My Car?